Glagan/MyMangaDex/README.md

 ---

 ## Change log
+### 1.5
+- Bug fixed
+  - An empty chapter page (for when a group WILL publish a chapter, but isn't due to group delay) wasn't working
+- Updating a MyAnimeList entry trough the Edit button now edit informations if they are displayed (Manga page)
+- Added the /group and /user page to highlight chapters like in the /follows page
+- Added the /group and /user page to the list of pages that contains a list of titles (to display the Follow/Read buttons)

 ### 1.4
 - [x] Modal to directly edit all informations from MyAnimeList
 - [x] Tooltip with thumbnail on pages with a list and without thumbnail